Updated Feb 02, 2026

 Creating Your Adalo Project

 First, sign up for an Adalo account.
-This platform is designed for people with little to no coding experience, making it ideal for building your app.
-Once you're logged in, choose a template to save time.
-The "Standard Appointment Template" or "Nail Salon Template" are great starting points and can be customized to fit your salon's services.
+The platform is designed for people with little to no coding experience—users describe the visual builder as "as easy as PowerPoint."
+Once you're logged in, you have two paths: choose a template to save time, or use Magic Start to generate a complete foundation from your description.

 Your workspace consists of three main areas: